-Down in our newly redesigned Rug Gallery at Furnitureland South, Assistant Gallery Manager Mary John Minter realizes there’s quite a bit of ambiguity regarding rugs — notably, proper rug care.
+In our newly redesigned Rug Gallery at Furnitureland South, Assistant Gallery Manager Mary John Minter realizes there’s quite a bit of ambiguity regarding rugs — notably, proper rug care.

-“We often have clients that reach out to us saying, ‘My rug is shedding, my rug is sprouting,’” Mary John says.
+“We often have clients that reach out to us saying, ‘My rug is shedding, my rug is sprouting,’” Mary John said.
 “There’s plenty of uncertainty regarding rug care, which I understand.
 We make every effort to educate our guests and explain how simple it is, and it makes so much more sense to them.”

-While the process of making rugs can be detailed and labor intensive, properly caring for your area rug is actually quite simple.
+While the process of making rugs can be detailed and labor intensive, properly caring for your rug is actually quite simple.
 Following a few simple rules will ensure your rug performs as it should.

 First off, vacuum your rug regularly.
 However, Mary John strongly suggests not using the beater bar — the rotating brush which scrubs debris from the carpet and allows it to be sucked into the vacuum.